VikeLabs/courseup/README.md

 You will now be able to develop the frontend React application.
 Any changes made to the code will hot-reload upon save.

-Note: If the above is failing to compile on a Windows machine, you will first need to run `git fetch --all` and then `git reset --hard`.
+Note: If the above is failing to compile on a Windows machine, you will first need to run `git config --global core.autocrlf false`, then `git fetch --all` and then `git reset --hard`.
 After successfully running these two commands, you can then retry step 4 (`npm start`).

 If you get stuck setting up the development environment, try Google **then** if you're still stuck drop a question in our [GitHub Discussions](https://github.com/VikeLabs/courseup/discussions/categories/q-a).